v2jtb/hello-world/README.md

 # hello-world
-Teaching me and my kids
+Teaching me and my kids, starting with raspberry pi and Pi hole.